omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 Some alternatives to my proposal that some groups (probably) use:

-* Make _folding_ extremely expensive so nobody every does it.
+* Make _folding_ extremely expensive so nobody ever does it.
 For example a college course that ejects students who are absent even once (unless they bring a doctor's note).
 * Make whathever the group is doing more attractive so that the EV of attending